War Childhood

 Billingual guide through Sarajevo.
 First blog in Bosnia and Herzegovina that has been published as a book.

-Rising from the crowd-sourced book War Childhood and championing the principles and practices of social entrepreneurship, the independent, youth-led War Childhood Museum has garnered recognition as the world’s only museum focused exclusively on childhoods that have been affected by war.
+Emerging from the crowd-sourced book War Childhood, the independent nonprofit War Childhood Museum has gained international recognition as the world’s only museum focused exclusively on childhoods affected by war.

 The 2018 Council of Europe Museum Prize – one of the most prestigious awards in the museum industry – was awarded to the War Childhood Museum as part of the European Museum of the Year Awards.